facile-it/facile-it.github.io/content/blog/eng/agile-workflow.md

 In the end, we have groups that love *fast food*.
 Fast food is the same everywhere and all people love it!
 Like SCRUM.
 So, someone can assume that SCRUM is a good recipe because many people like standard recipes.
 But, are we sure that the typical fast food sandwich is the best way to eat?

-## Learn by own mistakes
+## Learn from your own mistakes
 Our group have crossed some months trying to apply SCRUM.
 It was just trouble!
 We were trying to understand where we were failing, without any clue.
 We got a lot of stress and created a lot of conflicts, and our retrospectives seemed more like an Alcoholics Anonymous meeting rather than a time for giving feedback.
 Now we know some of the things that we did wrong:

- * our internal client needed to change requirements faster than our one-week iteration; these changes generated too much frustration and we were feeling that every iteration was failing;
+ * our internal client had **fast-changing requirements**, that changed faster than our one-week iteration; these changes generated too much frustration and we were feeling that every iteration was failing;
  * we had just lose some important and senior developers; our domain is very complicated and we had trouble with estimation; every week we were reducing the quality of our codebase with technical debt and the quality of our work life;
- * we didn’t understand how important is the SCRUM Master; he is someone that protects the values and ceremonies of this practice; we moved between iteration without celebrating success or trying to change something.
+ * we didn’t understand **how important is the SCRUM Master**; he is someone that protects the values and ceremonies of this practice; we moved between iteration without celebrating success or trying to change something.

+ Trying to reproduce franchise-famous sandwiches, at home, by hand, without all the high standards and quality assurance that a big chain imposes on its affiliates it's a recipe for disaster.

 ## Change recipe
-I think that being an **Agile Developer** is, first of all, don’t be trapped in a particular mindset.
-So, during an iteration, I halted the team and I told them that these was not what I think is about Agile.
+I think that being an **Agile Developer** is, first of all, don’t being trapped in a particular mindset.
+So, during an iteration, I halted the team and I told them that these was not what I think is being Agile.
 We started looking for **a different recipe**, something right for our needs.
 At first we looked to the characteristics of our group:

  * priorities change every day;
  * we want quality and high technological components;
  * our team is very good but many of us don’t know the domain well enough;
- * we don’t know our velocity and we think that this parameter will change every week with our understanding of the domain;
+ * we don’t know our velocity yet and we think that this parameter will change every week with our understanding of the domain;
- * we can’t stop developing because there are a lots of bugs and our client needs our releases.
+ * we can’t stop writing code because there are a lots of bugs, and our client needs our releases.

 The team is composed by five developers and a product specialist (a team member that collect all the client needs and bugs and that helps us to keep processes useful).
-We opened a Google Drive Spreadsheet to track user stories from the product specialist, and for every story we put a label to describe the domain (frontend, invoicing, etc.) and a summary estimate (from little story to epic).
-This is our backlog.
+Since we were receiving a continuous flux of new requestes, we opened a Google Drive Spreadsheet to track user stories from the product specialist, and to every story we put a label to describe the domain (frontend, invoicing, etc.) and a summary estimate (from little story to epic).
+This is our **backlog**.

-At the begin of the month we use to have a backlog review with the manager to find the priorities and we remove stories in conflict with business manager.
+At the begin of the month we use to have a **backlog review** with the manager to find the priorities and we remove stories in conflict, along the with business manager.
 An important ingredient is continuous adaptation, so we choose to use Kanban to review our workflow.
-We use Trello to see our stories (tasks) moving in the board.
-The first column is "next steps": we do not have an iteration, we use the column to put up stories when it's empty, generally from the backlog or directly by the client's requests (that's continuous prioritization!).
+We use Trello to see our stories (tasks) moving in the board, and the first column is "next steps": we do not have an iteration, we use the column to put up stories when it's empty, generally from the backlog or directly by the client's requests (that's continuous prioritization!).

 Every story contains a label from the backlog, so every developer can understand what kind of task is looking at (often a new member of team can make just a simple task).
-When a developer is available, he "adopts" a story and he moves a card into the "doing" column, and he puts his avatar on the card.
+When a developer is available, he "adopts" a story and he moves the card into the "doing" column, and he puts his avatar on the card.
 Doing a story for us is: getting information from client, checking mock-ups, develop, create a demo environment and release.
 When the task is finished and released, we move the card in the "to be checked in production" column.
 After some days without issues, we can consider the task really "done" and we move it to the appropriate column.

 For every story we try to adopt good practices like unit and functional testing.
 We check our activity with continuous integration tools.
 New domains stories are the most critical because we must made many important choices related to the project's architecture.
 I think that pair programming it is not a technique to double the release speed, rather a way to halve "stupidity" and mistakes of developers!
 Anyone can do something wrong but doing a mistake together is rare, probably someone will try to challenge the solution during important choices.
 If there are some problems with a story, we use to help the team member in trouble even with two o three developer to move the story to the done column (this is Kanban practice).